likeblueyi/DFL-LTR-SAA/README.md

 ### Install
-Prior to executing the program, decompress the archive "code for paper.zip" to access the core code directory "rethink_exp."
+Prior to executing the program, decompress the archive ```code for paper.zip```  to access the core code directory "rethink_exp."

 Prior to running this benchmark, you could install this package locally using:
 ```
 pip install -e .
 ```
 ### Dataset
 For the dataset, we recommend using the curated "data.zip" from previous benchmark experiments.
 The access method is described in both the original paper and the appendix of this study.
-Simply place the zip file into the empty folder ```code for paper\rethink_exp\openpto\data``` to start the experiment.
+Simply place the zip file into the empty folder ```.\rethink_exp\openpto\data``` to start the experiment.

 ### Run of Experiment